matercomus/Matt-K-MSc-AI-Thesis/README.md

 **Using LaTeX Workshop (VS Code/Cursor):**
 - Press `Ctrl+Alt+B` to build
 - Build artifacts will be placed in `build/` directory
+- The configuration uses LuaLaTeX by default (see `.vscode/settings.json`)

 **Using Command Line:**
 ```bash
 latexmk -pdf main.tex
 ```

-The compiled PDF will be generated as `build/main.pdf` (or `main.pdf` in root if building manually).
+The compiled PDF will be generated as `build/main.pdf`.

+**Note:** This project requires **LuaLaTeX** (not pdfLaTeX) for:
+- Native UTF-8 support via `fontspec` package
+- Color emoji rendering in figures (🔥❄️)
+- Modern font handling

+The `.latexmkrc` configuration automatically uses LuaLaTeX when building.

 ## Bibliography Management